cogsec-collaborative/AMITT/counters_index.md

 <tr>
 <td><a href="counters/C00188.md">C00188</a></td>
 <td>Newsroom/Journalist training to counter influence moves</td>
-<td>August 2014, Russian news agency Rossiya Segodnya commissioned a poll in France with poorly worded questions and a statistically insignificant subsample that RT used to back a story titled “15% of French people back ISIS [Islamic State of Iraq and Syria] militants, poll finds.”
+<td>Includes SEO influence.
+August 2014, Russian news agency Rossiya Segodnya commissioned a poll in France with poorly worded questions and a statistically insignificant subsample that RT used to back a story titled “15% of French people back ISIS [Islamic State of Iraq and Syria] militants, poll finds.”
 The story and summary infographic circulated on the internet, initially appearing primarily on French sites.
 After a week, the generally respectable digital U.S. news outlet Vox ran the story, now titled “One in Six French People Say They Support ISIS.”
-Although this effect has now worn off or been overwritten, for a time—despite a later story from The Washington Post debunking the claim—typing “ISIS France” into Google resulted in an autosuggestion of “ISIS France support” (Borthwick, 2015).</td>
+Although this effect has now worn off or been overwritten, for a time—despite a later story from The Washington Post debunking the claim—typing “ISIS France” into Google resulted in an autosuggestion of “ISIS France support” (Borthwick, 2015).
+Includes promotion of a “higher standard of journalism”: journalism training “would be helpful, especially for the online community.
+Includes Strengthen local media: Improve effectiveness of local media outlets.
+Using eastern Latvia media outlets as an example, one expert noted that the media outlets are “very weak,” are often politically affiliated, or have “little local oligarchs that control them.”</td>
 <td>M001 - resilience</td>
 <td>TA08 Pump Priming</td>
 <td>D3 Disrupt</td>